Welcome!

 Art After School

-2025
+Fall 2025

 ~ Now Accepting Enrollment ~

-Registration for SPRING 2025 Classes
+Registration for FALL 2025 Classes

 To register or for questions, text (preferred) or call Miss Lani’s cell: 774-563-3069 or email the Children's Art Studio shastinaart@gmail.com